-Timur Mitin, M.D., Ph.D. is Associate Professor of Radiation Medicine and serves as Medical Director Tuality/OHSU Cancer Center in Hillsboro, Oregon.
-Dr. Mitin was born in Moscow, Russia and came to the United States at 16.
+Timur Mitin, M.D., Ph.D. is an associate professor with the Department Radiation Medicine and serves as medical director Tuality/OHSU Cancer Center in Hillsboro, Oregon.
+Dr. Mitin was born in Moscow, Russia and came to the United States at the age of sixteen.
 He received his medical and doctorate degrees from Tufts University and completed his residency training at the Harvard Radiation Oncology Program.

 His research and clinical interests are in the treatment of genitourinary malignancies, especially bladder preservation therapy for patients with muscle-invasive bladder cancer.